AbsaOSS/hyperdrive-trigger/src/main/resources/ui-angular/README.md

-# UiAngular
+# HyperDriver - Workflow Manager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --aot` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding